pulumi/pulumi-hugo/themes/default/content/learn/abstraction-encapsulation/abstraction/index.md

 Just like any application code, Pulumi infrastructure code can be abstracted, enabling us to work with models or objects, depending on which language we use to define that code.
-If we use an object-oriented langauge such as Javascript, Python, or Typescript, we can create and instantiate classes.
+If we use an object-oriented language such as JavaScript, Python, or TypeScript, we can create and instantiate classes.
 For languages like Go, we can build up interfaces.
-Either way, we're thinking in terms of taking code that we've written and making it reusable in some form.
+In all cases, we're thinking in terms of taking code that we've written and making it reusable in some form.

 Breaking apart Pulumi code is essential to keeping a clean, well-organized, and